Mali Weather Today

 Weather Summary

-Currently in Mali, expect varied conditions with mild temperatures around 16°.
-Winds are calm winds.
-High humidity may make it feel uncomfortable.
+Currently in Mali, expect varied conditions with warm temperatures around 26°.
+Winds are a light breeze.

 Daily Weather Forecast